danicclk/python_practice/README.md

 * Running Scripts
 * Installing packages
 * Web Development with Flask
-  * Using tutorial from bradtraversy
+  * Built "MyFlaskApp, using tutorial from bradtraversy